 Linux desktops are some of the most customizable experiences out there.
-Whether you’re using GNOME, MATE, or KDE Plasma you have more customization features out of the box than Windows or macOS users.
+Whether you’re using GNOME, MATE, or KDE Plasma you have more customization features than Windows or macOS users.
 And that’s not even counting the crazy number of icon packs, and GTK themes floating around on the Internet.
-For instance, Microsoft is slowly working towards a dark mode on Windows 10.
-Apple will be introducing its users to a dark mode with the upcoming macOS Mojave.
+For instance, Microsoft is working towards a dark mode on Windows 10.
+Apple will introduce its users to a dark mode with the upcoming macOS Mojave.
 We’ve had dark themes on Linux for around a decade if not more.
 We’ve even shown how easy it is to theme Linux to look like macOS.
 Now we even have macOS GTK Themes for Ubuntu including the dark mode.

-Some Linux users dislike the fact that other Linux users want to theme the OS look like other operating systems.
-But then isn’t that what flexibility and customization are all about?
-Linux users are free to make their OS look like anything they want, whether it’s macOS or Chrome OS.
+Linux users can make their OS look like anything they want, whether macOS or Chrome OS.
 Apple’s macOS has always had a gorgeous design.
-It should come as no surprise then that so many Linux users like their systems to look similar.
+It is not surprising so many Linux users like their systems to look similar.

 “These are high-end and thoroughly developed GTK themes for the gnome desktop (3.20+ through 3.28) that interpret the Mac Os themes to the gnome environment.
 I’ve modernized it in every little detail.
 There is nothing (not a single item) that is not new.
 Resulting in a completely rewritten GTK.CSS-file.”